Who is Eligible for Zakat

 Quran and Sahih Hadith on Zakat recipients

-Authentic textual sources on who is eligible for Zakat.
+Authentic textual sources establishing who is eligible for Zakat.

 Quran